curlyz/frontend-101/docs/slides/03_03_state_management_conclusion.md

 ## Content

-In conclusion, Context API and Redux are useful state management tools in React for different use cases.
-Context is ideal for simpler apps and avoiding prop drilling, while Redux is better for larger, more complex applications that require centralized and predictable state management.
-The right choice depends on your app's complexity, team experience, and specific needs.
+In conclusion, managing state effectively is crucial in React development.
+We've explored several tools:
+- **Component State (`useState`, `useReducer`):** Ideal for local component logic.
+- **React Context API:** Excellent for avoiding prop drilling and sharing state across a component tree in simpler to moderately complex scenarios.
+We also saw how `use-context-selector` can optimize context performance by preventing unnecessary re-renders.
+- **Redux (with Redux Toolkit):** A powerful solution for larger, more complex applications demanding a centralized, predictable state container with robust debugging tools and middleware capabilities.

+The right choice always depends on your application's specific requirements, its complexity, your team's familiarity with the tools, and performance considerations.
+Understanding these options allows you to make informed decisions for building maintainable and scalable React applications.

 On next chapter, we will explore about react client component and server components.

-## Presentation Status: To Be Prepared
+## Presentation Status: Ready for Review